MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-security/README.md

 ```

 ## Metrics dispatched
-- ALERT spring.security.auth.failure: When an authentication fails.
+- **spring.security.provider**: When an authentication provider has handled authentication
+  - authenticationProvider: The fully qualified class name of the provider
   - principalName: The name of the principal.
+  - duration: The time it took for authentication, in milliseconds.
+  - success: Whether authentication succeeded.
   - failureMessage: The message of the exception causing the failure.
-- ALERT spring.security.auth.success: When an authentication succeeds.
+- **spring.security.auth.failure**: When an authentication fails.
   - principalName: The name of the principal.
+  - failureMessage: The message of the exception causing the failure.
+- **spring.security.auth.success**: When an authentication succeeds.
+  - principalName: The name of the principal.
-- ALERT spring.security.auth.closure: When an authentication ends.
+- **spring.security.auth.closure**: When an authentication ends.
   - principalName: The name of the principal.